johnathanhuutri/ADLab/mod2/README.md

 If a challenge need to put flag via SSH, you can copy public key from central in `/root/.ssh/id_rsa.pub` into team machine.

-Now we want to make team machine public to the net, we will use openvpn to achieve that.
+Now we want to make team machine can be accessed from the internet, we will use openvpn to achieve that.
 With team 1, transfer `/root/proxy1/files/proxy1.ovpn` from vps (which hosts openvpn-server) to team machine at `/etc/openvpn/client` and rename it from `proxy1.ovpn` into `proxy1.conf`:

 ![](images/vps-proxy1-ovpn-path.png)